mauricioortiz01/audit_and_control_hands_on/README.md

 1. Open Amazon EventBridge console.
 On the navigation pane click on Rules and `Create Rule`
     1. Give the rule a name and click Next
-    1. For event source, select `AWS events of EventBridge partner events.`
+    1. For event source, select `AWS events or EventBridge partner events.`
-    1. Scrolle down to `Creation Method`
+    1. Scroll down to `Creation Method`
         1. For Event Source, choose `AWS services`
         1. For AWS service, choose `EC2`
         1. For Event Type, choose `EC2 Instance State-change Notification`